Editorial credit: Aija Lehtonen / Shutterstock.com

 PCB design software, like Altium Designer, has advanced routing capabilities and other features to better help you to design according to your DFM rules.
 This will help you to deliver a design that is DFM compliant to your manufacturer the first time.

-Would you like to find out more about how Altium can help you with your next design to assure its DFM compliance?
+Would you like to find out more about how Altium can help you with your next design to assure its DFM compliancy?
 Talk to an expert at Altium.